tabwrangler/tabwrangler/README.md

 ["Developing" section][2] of the CONTRIBUTING doc to see how to get started.
 Once your code is working and tested, submit a pull request to this primary project and we'll get going.

-- Modernized and maintained by [ssorallen](https://github.com/ssorallen) in 2017
+- Modernized and maintained by [ssorallen](https://github.com/ssorallen) since 2017
 - Rewritten by [JacobSingh](https://github.com/jacobSingh) in 2012
 - Original extension and idea by [jacktasia](https://github.com/jacktasia) in 2010